slinga-homebrew/Save-Game-Copier/README.md

 ![MODE](screenshots/mode.png)
 ![Dump](screenshots/dump.png)

-## Save Games Format
+## Save Games Format (.BUP)
-The save games are stored in a raw format (no header, no encoding, no metadata, etc).
-Many emulators add a header to the save.
-When working with a save from an emulator I recommend using [ss-save-parser](https://github.com/hitomi2500/ss-save-parser) and extracting as raw without any extra information.
+SGC uses saves in the .BUP save format.
+The .BUP format consists of the metadata along with the raw save itself.
+The format is documented in [Save Game BUP Scripts](https://github.com/slinga-homebrew/Save-Game-BUP-Scripts) along with a script to convert between .BUP and raw saves.

+* All files on a CD are limited to 8 character names plus 3 characters for the .BUP extension.
+* The .BUP extension is required.

-All saves on the Saturn MUST have 11 character names.
-All files on a CD are limited to 8 character names with 3 character extensions.
-If you want your ISO to work properly on a Saturn you have to rename the file to an 8.3 character file.
-For example if the file your adding is FPS_6MEN_01, rename to FPS_6MEN._01.
+* If you want your ISO to work properly on a Saturn you have to rename the file to an 8.3 character file.
+For example if the file you are adding is FPS_6MEN_01.BUP, rename to FPS_6MEN.BUP.

 Additional examples:
-GRANDIA_001 -> GRANDIA_.001
-_DEATHTANK_ -> _DEATHTA.NK_
+GRANDIA_001.BUP -> GRANDIA_.BUP
-THREE_DIRTY -> THREE_DI.RTY
+THREE_DIRTY.BUP -> THREE_DI.BUP

-SGC automatically renames it back for you.
+MODE and Satiator can use longer 14.3 filenames.

-## Adding Custom Save Games
+## Adding Custom Save Games to the SGC ISO
 There are two ways to add your custom save game files to SGC:
 1) (Windows) Using something like WinISO add your save game file to the SAVES directory.
 Again read the instructions in "Save Game Format" so you have the correct type of file and filename.
 The filename must be in the 8.3 format.
 1) (Linux)